Long-term evolution of the neutron rate at the Canfranc Underground Laboratory: The experiment

 \subsection{Measurement campaign in Hall~A}

 The HENSA spectrometer was mounted in Hall~A as shown in Fig.~\ref{Fig1}.
-The $^3$He proportional counters, embedded in PE moderators and absorber or multiplier materials as listed in Table~\ref{Tab1}, were placed on a set of light structures.
+The $^3$He proportional counters, embedded in PE moderators and absorber or multiplier materials (see Table~\ref{Tab1}), were placed on a set of light structures.
 This placement took into account electronic noise considerations, demanding short cable lengths.

 The measurements in Hall~A with the full setup (\textit{Phases}~1 and 2) lasted from October~3, 2019 to July~23, 2020 for a total of 248 live days, demonstrating the excellent stability of the setup.
 During \textit{Phase}~2 (135 live days) a 20-atm tube replaced the 10-atm tube in E9, in order to assess the systematic effects due to a different pressure \cite{HENSA}.
 Afterwards, from August~1, 2020 to March~4, 2021 (\textit{Phase}~3, 164 live days) the thermal and epithermal detectors of the setup (E1 and E2 in Table~\ref{Tab1}, respectively) were the only ones left measuring in Hall~A. One part of the other detectors was employed in measurements of the neutron flux above ground and the other part was moved to the Hall~B of LSC to start a measurement of the neutron background close to ANAIS \cite{Mon_2021}.